endiliey/endiliey.github.io/blog/2019-05-16-docusaurus-2-technical-preview.md

 ```

 If you go to http://localhost:3000/docs/hello you can see a new page created from that markdown file.

 ![Markdown](/img/markdown.PNG)

-You can always edit the markdown file and it will be hot reloaded.
-Note that it is powered by MDX, so you can always embed JSX and import React component in markdown :wink:
+You can always edit the markdown file, save it and it will be hot reloaded.
+Did you notice that we just **imported a React component and embed it inside our markdown** :wink: ?

-Let's add a sidebar to it
+Next, let's add a sidebar to it

 Create a `sidebars.json` file
 ```json